-Elements that are not directly a child of the specified parent are not selected.
+Elements that are not a direct child of the specified parent are not selected.
 For example,

 The ID selector uses the id attribute of an HTML element to select a specific element.